 Not unsurprisingly 2015 saw the arrival of sisters Anna and Elsa from the hit movie “Frozen”, celebrating the films icy finale in topiary form.

-In 2018, Mickey Mouse, Minnie Mouse and Goofy greet festival guests at the front entrance to Epcot and many old favourites are to be found around the park including:
+In 2018, Mickey Mouse, Minnie Mouse and Goofy greeted festival guests at the front entrance to Epcot and many old favourites are to be found among the 70 plus topiaries decorating the park including:

 - Beauty and the Beast

-- Buzz Lightyear & Woody from Disney Pixar Toy Story
+- Bo Peep and Her Sheep with Buzz Lightyear and Woody from Disney/Pixar Toy Story

-- Donald Duck with Huey, Dewey and Louie
+- Chip ‘n Dale and Donald Duck with Huey, Dewey and Louie

 - Lady and the Tramp

-- Lighting and Cruz from the Disney Pixar Cars
+- Lighting McQueen and Mater from the Disney/Pixar Cars Films

 - Winnie-the-Pooh & Friends